swiftlang/swift-evolution/proposals/NNNN-implicit-member-chains.md

 ### Require homogeneously-typed chains

-While overall discussion around this feature was very positive, one point of minor disagreement was whether chains should be required to have the same typealong the length of the chain.
+While overall discussion around this feature was very positive, one point of minor disagreement was whether chains should be required to have the same type along the length of the chain.
 Such a rule would prohibit constructs like this:

 ```swift
 struct S {